Codex Mashhad: Description

 Codex Mashhad consists of two Qurʾānic manuscripts, numbered 18 and 4116, housed in the Āstān-i Quds-i Rażavī Library of Mashhad, Iran.
 It represents one of the most important primary sources for studying the historical development of the Qurʾānic text from the early Islamic period.
-With over 252 pages discovered so far, it contains over 95% of the Qurʾānic text, making it the most intact single Qurʾān source from the first century AH.
-Few other early ḥijāzī-style manuscripts exhibit the combination of features found in this codex.
+With over 252 pages discovered so far, it contains over 90% of the Qurʾānic text, Few other early ḥijāzī-style manuscripts exhibit the combination of features found in this codex.
 Based on textual, orthographic and variant analyses, as well as its sūras sequence, the main body is believed to be copied in a very early period, i.e. within the first Islamic century.

 While its textual transmission adheres to the official ʿUthmānic standard of the Qurʾān, the remarkable feature of this codex was its initial preservation of Ibn Masʿūd’s distinctive sūras progression – a rare survivor showcasing an alternative early organizational structure.
 At some point in later centuries, the sequence was rearranged to conform to the ʿUthmānic norm.

-MS 18 contains the first half of the Qurʾān, from the beginning to the end of Sūrat al-Kahf.
-Manuscript 4116 holds the second half, from the middle of Sūrat Tāhā to the end.
-For ease of reference across the unified codex, pages of manuscript 18 are denoted with an “A” preceding the page number, while manuscript 4116 pages are designated with prefix “B”.
-Hence, “A12a” indicates page 12a of MS 18, and “B12b” is page 12b of MS 4116.
+MS 18 contains the first half of the Qurʾān, from the beginning to the end of Sūrat al-Kahf, dated after 719 CE, around 790 CE or late 8th century, Manuscript 4116 holds the second half, from the middle of Sūrat Tāhā to the end.
+For ease of reference across the unified codex, pages of manuscript 18 are denoted with an "A" preceding the page number, while manuscript 4116 pages are designated with prefix "B".
+Hence, "A12a" indicates page 12a of MS 18, and "B12b" is page 12b of MS 4116.